 It writes data to files, it may be used to do privileged writes or write files outside a restricted file system.

-Requires a newer GNU make
+Requires a newer GNU make version.

 LFILE=file_to_write